 The documents in the case file are pointing to different dates for when bodies of Dubinina, Zolotaryov, Kolevatov and Thibeaux-Brignolle are found.
 The place seem to be well photographed, but you will be surprised how many discussions currently exist on the fact where exactly is this location.
 Expeditions go, measure and build theories and models.
 Here are some of them.

-Kizilov Gennady Ivanovich, a journalist from Yekaterinburg, is the first one and most avid advocates of the staged crime scene theory.
+Kizilov Gennadiy Ivanovich, a journalist from Yekaterinburg, is the first one and most avid advocates of the staged crime scene theory.
 He points out some major inconsistencies and conflicting testimony of witnesses and rescue team and says that this speaks of something much more sinister that sloppy investigation and that Dyatlov group have witnessed some secret trials or experiments that no one was supposed to see, and were deliberately liquidated by military forces.

-In the aftermath of the terrible tragedy and the mystery surrounding it, 26-year-old Sverdlovsk pilot Gennady Patrushev made an independent investigation into the causes of the death of the Dyatlov group.
+In the aftermath of the terrible tragedy and the mystery surrounding it, 26-year-old Sverdlovsk pilot Gennadiy Patrushev made an independent investigation into the causes of the death of the Dyatlov group.
 He knew personally the students, met them in Ivdel, he warned them about the danger of the route to Otorten and he also first discovered their bodies on the mountainside.
 According to his widow Valeriya Nikolaevna her husband's YaK was sabotaged burri what he had found about the deaths of Dyatlov group.

 In 1959 Georgiy Karpushin was the senior navigator of the 123rd flight detachment of the Ural Civil Aviation Administration.
 According to him, he was the first to spot the tent of dead tourists.
 "February 25, the weather was just wonderful...
 Straight by the tent, a corpse of a woman lay judging by her long hair.
 A little further away lay another body."
 The story of G. Karpushin fills an unknown page of an old tragic history, although it is in many respects at odds with the well-known versions.